Trust04zh/pastebin-worker/doc/api.md

 - `c`: mandatory.
 The **content** of your paste, text of binary.
 It should be no larger than 10 MB.
 The `filename` in its `Content-Disposition` will be present when fetching the paste.

 - `e`: optional.
 The **expiration** time of the paste.
 After this period of time, the paste is permanently deleted.
 It should be an integer or a float point number suffixed with an optional unit (seconds by default).
 Supported units: `s` (seconds), `m` (minutes), `h` (hours), `d` (days).
-For example, `360.24` means 360.25 seconds; `25d` is interpreted as 25 days.
-The actual expiration might be shorter than specified expiration due to limitations imposed by the administrator.
+For example, `360.24` means 360.25 seconds; `25d` is interpreted as 25 days. **No expiration: `0` means the paste never expires.** The actual expiration might be shorter than specified expiration due to limitations imposed by the administrator.
 If unspecified, a default expiration time setting is used.

 - `s`: optional.
 The **password** which allows you to modify and delete the paste.
 If not specified, the worker will generate a random Base58 string as password.